chazzka/clanekcathedral/clanek.md

 #### Setting the right parameters
 The last example of above section shows the Local Outlier Factor algorithm to be somewhat useful, however it showed a lot of errors especially considering the false positive finding.
-The *n_neighbors* parameter of the Local Outlier Factor algis usefeful
+The *n_neighbors* parameter of the Local Outlier Factor algorithm is useful to control the number of neighbors to be taken in the query.
+Considering our example, the algorithm clearly lacks sufficient amount of neighbours,

 Oba ty algoritmy maji furu parametrů, které musíme nastavit Other notable parameters with huge impact on the result are...